Come Together: World AIDS Day Concert

 1421 Spruce St., Boulder

-Parking at First United Methodist Church: Free parking is available in the lot at 15th and Pine, adjacent to the church, but it fills up rapidly.
+Parking at First United Methodist Church: The church lot may or may not be available; it will be closed completely during construction of thge new Attention Homes building, and the starting date for that project is soon-but-not-definite.
+If the lot is unavailable, there is free parking on Sundays in the parking garage across the street from the church.
+The entrance to the garage is on the one-way 15th St., accessible from Pearl.
 Additional parking can be found on nearby streets and in parking garages in the downtown Boulder area.
-Cost for on-street and public garage parking varies depending on concert time and day.
+Cost for on-street and public garage parking varies depending on concert time and day; things are free on Sundays.
 Please plan to arrive early, as nearby parking can be difficult to find.

 Wednesday, Nov.
 8, 7:00 pm

 Hope Lights the Night: This event is a non-denominational program of remembrance to honor those who have died of suicide and those who are bereaved.
 The program includes: music, responsive readings, a symbolic lighting of candles, and brief comments about how suicide affects us all.
 This free program, organized by the HOPE Coalition and sponsored by many community partners, is open to all who have been touched by suicide in some way.
 Community United Church of Christ, 2650 Table Mesa Dr. in Boulder.
 For more information, see www.hopecoalitionboulder.org

 World AIDS Day Concert, First United Methodist Church, 1421 Spruce St., produced by BCAP (Boulder County AIDS Project).

 First United Methodist Church service; anniversary of open and affirming status.

 Sat., April 28, 2017: 5:00 pm

 Click here to read about our past performances.